 Smaller grants are also available for activities that support the growth of Latin American studies at the UU.
 These activities can include travel that enhances Latin American content in the university’s curriculum, develops or strengthens university partnerships and exchanges in Latin America, develops collaborative relationships with Latin American scholars and artists, or develops new opportunities for UU students to study and learn about Latin America.
-Awards are intended to support broader program development, and so should not focus exclusively on conference presentations but incorporate additional elements with broader impact on university and research linkages.
+Awards are intended to support broader program development and should not focus exclusively on conference presentations but incorporate additional elements with a broader impact on university and research linkages.

 International travel awards range from $500-$1500 and can be used for airfare and related travel costs.
 International travel expenses need to be approved by the US Department of Education, which can take up to 30 days, so please do not book your travel until after the award notification.

 All full-time faculty at the University of Utah, including tenure-line and career-line faculty, are eligible to apply.
 Research and program development activity must be relevant to Latin American studies.
-To be eligible, travel must be completed by August 14, 2017.

 - Untenured and Mid-Career faculty